Private School Act

 Article 44

-Spouses and blood relations or in-laws within the third degree of kinship of the president, board members and supervisors of a school legal person shall not hold positions in the school’s general affairs, accounting and personnel departments.
-The school authority shall order the school to immediately remove violators.
+Spouses and blood relations or in-laws within the third degree of kinship of the chairperson, board members and supervisors of a school legal person shall not hold positions in the school’s general affairs, accounting and personnel departments.
+The competent authority of schools shall order the school to immediately dismiss any of the personnel violating this provision.

 Chapter 4: Supervision